Otter (South Langley) — A Buyer’s Guide

 - · Buying ALR acreage in the Fraser Valley — the load-bearing variable for ~50% of Otter inventory

-- · BC Property Transfer Tax and PTT calculator — the line item every Otter buyer underestimates, especially on the 3% bracket above $2M
+- · BC Property Transfer Tax and PTT calculator — on a $2.2M Otter acreage, BC PTT runs ~$44,000 at closing — the 3% bracket above $2M is where it accelerates

 - · Foreign Buyer Tax + Ban — the FBT exclusion for specified ALR / agricultural land matters for any non-resident Otter purchase